Welcome Back!

 • Biological: insect and animal plagues.

-Natural disaster examples include Typhoon Rai, which hit the Philippines in December 2021, and Myanmar’s recent devastating earthquake on March 28, 2025 which caused over 3700 deaths and many more injuries.
-ChildFund continues to provide humanitarian aid and disaster relief in Myanmar to support communities to recover after the earthquake, and the recent earthquake in Afghanistan, which destroyed villages and cut off families in remote southeastern provinces.
+Examples of when a natural hazard becomes a disaster examples include Typhoon Rai, which hit the Philippines in December 2021, and Myanmar’s recent devastating earthquake on March 28, 2025 which caused over 3700 deaths and many more injuries.
+ChildFund continues to provide humanitarian aid and disaster relief in Myanmar to support communities to recover and rebuild, and the recent earthquake in Afghanistan, which destroyed villages and cut off families in remote southeastern provinces.

 What happens during the aftermath of a natural disaster?